influentcoder/gh-888.github.io/_tabs/about.md

 Singapore\
 2011 - 2012*

+**Role:**
-**Role:** Level 2 production support for all lines of business of the investment bank.
+Level 2 production support for all business lines of the investment bank, ensuring stability and performance across a wide range of internal systems.

-**Main Responsibilities**
+**Responsibilities:**
+* Supported production environments across multiple business units, including trading, risk, and back office systems
-* Automated most of manual production procedures and deployment, mostly in Bash, Perl, Python.
+* Automated the majority of manual production procedures and deployments using Bash, Perl, and Python
+* Worked closely with developers, infrastructure teams, and business users to resolve incidents and deploy new releases

+Skills & Experience Gained:
-* Acquired communication, negotiation / compromise skills, sense of urgency, experience on production monitoring technologies and best practices.
+* Gained deep exposure to production monitoring technologies, incident management, and deployment best practices

-**Challenges**
-* Huge learning curve, as we had to operate on many disparate technologies (various databases, programming langugages, scheduling systems, operating systems).
-It was a great learning experience from the operations side.
+* Developed strong communication and negotiation skills by collaborating with diverse teams under time-critical situations
+* Built a solid sense of urgency and ownership, critical in supporting real-time banking operations

+Challenges:
+* Faced a steep learning curve while managing and troubleshooting systems built in varied technologies: multiple programming languages, databases, operating systems, and scheduling platforms
+* Learned to quickly adapt and operate effectively in a complex and high-stakes production environment
+Role: Level 2 production support for all business lines of the investment bank, ensuring stability and performance across a wide range of internal systems.
+Responsibilities * Supported production environments across multiple business units, including trading, risk, and back office systems * Automated the majority of manual production procedures and deployments using Bash, Perl, and Python * Worked closely with developers, infrastructure teams, and business users to resolve incidents and deploy new releases Skills & Experience Gained: * Gained deep exposure to production monitoring technologies, incident management, and deployment best practices * Developed strong communication and negotiation skills by collaborating with diverse teams under time-critical situations * Built a solid sense of urgency and ownership, critical in supporting real-time banking operations Challenges: * Faced a steep learning curve while managing and troubleshooting systems built in varied technologies: multiple programming languages, databases, operating systems, and scheduling platforms * Learned to quickly adapt and operate effectively in a complex and high-stakes production environment

 ### Société Nouvelle Electric Flux (SNEF)